 What Is a Lubricant

-A lubricant is a gel or liquid that reduces friction so movement feels smoother and more comfortable.
+A lubricant is a gel or liquid that reduces friction, so movement feels smoother and more comfortable.
 It can be applied to external genitals, the vaginal canal, or condoms to decrease rubbing and irritation during sex.

 Why this matters now: natural wetness changes with stress, hormones, medications, and timing.
 A small amount of the right sex lubricant can bridge the gap and keep touch feeling good instead of scratchy or hot.